pranaysahith/p-k8-jmeter-test-engine-v1/README.md

 - The logs, response times, throughput and error metrics etc. are sent to the Elastic logging pod
 - The metrics are sent to &amp; displayed on Kibana dashboard

-**k8-jmeter-test-engine-v2**

-Additional features to the V1 version of the Kubernetes (K8) native application to allow testing with traffic generated against the test website: SharePoint

-**Requirements:**
-- Configured web automation module executed inside pods in the K8 cluster with a traffic generator to simulate users for upload & download of files via SharePoint
-- A scenario file defined with the action to be taken:(Navigate to Sharepoint, login, upload or download a file) and the files to be used using define test scenarios
-- Implemented assertion mechanism that validates that the downloaded/uploaded file is clean
-- Make use of the k8-test-engine v1 assertion mechanism that validates the response code returned
-- Make use of the k8-test-engine v1 logging solution to visualize the performance metrics
-- Make use of the k8-test-engine v1 monitoring feature using Grafana for result dashboard display

-**K8s V2 Infrastructure**

-- The traffic generator will pick up a scenario & files, generate pods to execute all the instructions in the scenario file
-- The results(response times, throughput and error metrics etc) are sent to Influx DB
-- The metrics are sent to & displayed on Grafana dashboard

 **Metrics to monitor:**

 - **Running Servers Statistics**